 Be sure you take exacting measurements before you order though, because once you get the chair, you’ll find that it’s not really all that adjustable and if your measurements were imprecise, you’re going to be in for a disappointment.

 Despite the fact that it doesn’t offer anything in the way of “extras” or add-ons, the chair itself is a wonder, IF you’ve taken the time to measure yourself properly.
-Equipped with sturdy mountain bike tires (24” or 25” diameter, another thing you can configure at the point of sale), it can carry you over just about any type of terrain.
+Equipped with sturdy mountain bike tires (24” or 25” diameter, another thing you can configure at the point of sale), it can carry you over just about any terrain.

 Again though, you (or a strong-backed assistant) provide the locomotive power, so you truly are the limiting factor here.
 Unlike the lever-action chairs we described above, it all comes down to how much upper body strength you’ve got.